 After seeing Blood Simple, you’d be likely to peg Joel and Ethan Coen simply as promising writer-directors of drama.
 Three years later (1987), you’d be proven very wrong.
 When the brothers set out to make their second film, their primary goal was to create something as different from their debut as possible.
 Since Blood Simple was dark and realistic, the obvious choice of direction was a comedy.
 Enter Raising Arizona.

 At least in the context of film and television, the American Southwest often feels like blank slate where anything can happen.
 Maybe it’s the literal blankness of the desert, maybe it’s the heat, maybe it’s the sparseness of population.
 Could you imagine Breaking Bad taking place in, say, Boston?
-Arizona is the type of place where you can believe a high school teacher getting away with selling meth, or a young couple stealing a baby to cope with infertility.
+New Mexico and Arizona are places where you can believe a high school teacher getting away with selling meth, or a young couple stealing a baby to cope with infertility.
 It’s the perfect place to stage a comedy about crazy people doing crazy things.

 With a bigger but still modest budget of $5 million to work with, Joel and Ethan don’t waste a single frame: an eleven-minute voice-over sequence packs in an entire act of narrative before the opening credits even roll.
 We’re introduced to convenience store robber H.I.
 “Hi” McDunnough (Nicolas Cage) who meets police officer Edwina (Holly Hunter) while having his mug shot taken.
 Over the course of several repeat offences, the pair fall for each other and marry after Hi gets out of jail and vows to keep on the straight and narrow.
 They decide that they should have a child, reasoning that “…every day we kept a child out of the world was a day he might later regret having missed.”
 Alas, Ed is infertile: “her insides were a rocky place where my seed could find no purchase,” laments Hi.